LBroKerR/Console-operation-system-demo/README.md

 Commands class will store the function names, and the indexes of these will be the key to the next function.
 Could be use maps, but it will be upload to a microcontroller, to handle configuration via serial port.

-Still working On!

-Working as a consol app at the moment.
+Working as a consol app in windows/linux/mac and integrated to microprocessors.
 Complex menu system can be build via handlers. and SerialTask contain mine. main.cpp only needs for console application.

-TO DO:{
-  Integrate to esp32! done!
-Look after in Serial_Task_ESP32 folder.
-  Change Serial_Task.h and .cpp to OOP cpp class, which use the clean code steps! //Function.h .cpp not compatible, therefor stay like that.//
-  Create interupt in the new SerialTaskHandler objet for get data frame from serial port if avaible! //Use PuTTY, and it's serial unstablity //
-}
+//ESP32 flashed via Arduino IDE, with setting of the esp32_doit_devkit
+//use simultaneously the in built Serial, and EEPROM will cause the esp32 hardware freezing, and watch dog timer won't reset the board.

 IF YOU USE:{
   Create external functions and include it to sourse file, where the menu initialized.(for example: Menufunction.h, and .cpp)